 - Participation in the Mothers Against Drunk Driving (MADD) Victim Impact Program, and/or

-- Restitution (in the event that you caused an accident while driving under the influence)30
+- Restitution (in the event that you caused an accident while driving under the influence)

-Violation of these terms can result in the consequences associated with California DUI probation violations.31
+Violation of these terms can result in the consequences associated with a DUI probation violation.30

 There are facts and circumstances that, if present at the time you are arrested for driving under the influence, will increase your county jail or state prison sentence.
 These aggravating facts will increase your penalties, regardless of whether you’ve been convicted of a first, second, third, or subsequent drunk driving charge.

 - Having a blood alcohol content (BAC) of 0.15% or higher (less in some counties)31